WallarooLabs/blog.wallaroolabs.com/content/post/new-python-api.md

 * Computation -- Code that transforms an input to an output.
-* State Computation -- Code that takes an input and a state object, operates on that input and state
+* State Computation -- Code that takes an input and a state entity, operates on that input and state
   (possibly making state updates), and optionally produces an output.
 * Source -- Input point for data from external systems into an application.
 * Sink -- Output point from an application to external systems.